Welcome to SWMI

 Currently he serves as member of the BUMED Nurse Corps Senior Leadership team and Head, Nurse Corps Graduate Education Programs.
 His personal awards include the Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (two awards), the Navy and Marine Corps Achievement Medal (two awards).

-Senior Enlisted Advisor, Surface Warfare Medical Institute (SWMI)
+Senior Enlisted Leader, Surface Warfare Medical Institute (SWMI)

 HMCM(FMF/CAC) Darnell Haskins enlisted in the Navy on 02 January 1992 from Killeen, Texas, attending Boot Camp at Recruit Training Command, Great Lakes, Illinois.
 Upon graduation, SR Haskins began training at Hospital Corpsman Basic “A” School at the Naval School of Health Sciences, San Diego, California.